strawberryeleven/eVMS/README.md

 - The app requires Android 9.0 (API 28) or higher.
 - Use a device with an active internet connection for full functionality.
 - For best experience, use dark theme on your phone.

 ---

+## Acknowledgments

+This project was developed as part of an academic software engineering course at FAST-NUCES under the supervision of **Dr. Ali Afzal Malik**.

+**Team Members:**
+- Ahmad Wyne
+- Abdur Rehman
+- Hassan Yousaf
+- Ibrahim Gul
+- Muhammad Ibrahim (me)

+We worked collaboratively, dividing responsibilities across features and UI/UX modules, and tackled technical challenges like OCR and Firebase integration together.

+---